LiLin-biosoft/epiConv/README.md

                                                      lib_size=lib.estimate(mat)))
 res_epiConv@mat[["peak"]]<-mat
 ```
 The script above created an object `res_epiConv` containing the raw data and results.
+The meta features of cells can be obtained from the object using the form `res_epiConv$barcode` or `res_epiConv$lib_size`.
 Next, we normalize the matrix by TF-IDF transformation:
 ```
 mat<-tfidf.norm(mat=res_epiConv@mat[["peak"]],lib_size=res_epiConv$lib_size)
 infv<-inf.estimate(mat[,sample(1:ncol(mat),size=500)],